-Customise Toolbars × Toolbar Customisation File Ed it View Objects Draw Tools Tasks ToolBar Move buttons within a toolbar by dragging them New Map Open a new map document to a new position.
+Customise Toolbars 8 Toolbar Customisation File Edi t View Objects Draw Tools Tasks ToolBar Move buttons within a toolbar by dragging them New Map Open a new map document to a new position.
 6 Open Map Open an existing map file Move buttons from one toolbar to another in the same way.
-Save Map Save current map document Add buttons to a toolbar 3 Print Page Print current page by dragging them from this form and dropping 60 Print View Print current view them on the toolbar.
+Save Map Save current map document Add buttons to a toolbar 3 Print Page Print current page by dragging them from this form and dropping 6 Print View Print current view them on the toolbar.
 RIV Import OS GML data Import GML data file Remove buttons from a toolbar by dropping them into the red panel below.
-REF Import DXF file Import DXF data file into the real parter below.
-SHE Import Shapefile Import Shapefile Right-click on a toolbar to save changes and return to normal operation. to nonnar operation.
-27 Export DXF file Export DXF data file Export Shapefile Export Shapefile Button Disposal -
+N Import DXF file Import DXF data file into the red panel below.
+SHE Import Shapefile Import Shapefile Right-click on a toolbar to save changes and return to normal operation.
+20 Export DXF file Export DXF data file Export Shapefile Export Shapefile Button Disposal -